|

 collect the stuff, and had told him there were only two flat-packed

-chests of drawers.
+of drawers.
 None of it was flat packed.
-Whilst he phoned his ex-wife
+Whilst he phoned his ex-wife and had

-and had a major domestic, we helped his son load up the van.
-I did laugh when
+a major domestic, we helped his son load up the van.
+I did laugh when we

-we couldn’t get it all in.
-As they drove off the nice man’s son said they’d
+couldn’t get it all in.
+As they drove off the nice man’s son said they’d be

 waved goodbye to the van.
 We then spent half an hour moving furniture into